openstack-archive/magnetodb/doc/deploy_magnetodb_howto.rst

 Scope
 =====

-The document below describes how to deploy MagnetoDB POC on CentOS 6.4
+The document below describes how to deploy MagnetoDB POC on  Mirantis OpenStack.

 Overview